Table of Contents

 And, after a few days, feel free to resend it to people who didn’t open your email.
 You can always change up the subject line and/or add “ICYMI” (in case you missed it).

 Social media strategy is a specialty in and of itself.
 And the point of social media really is to be…social.
 So, make sure you’re not JUST sharing your stuff, but sharing other great posts too, and, y’know, being social.

 For a bit more advice on how to use social media, check out this post by CoSchedule.

 Today, I’m just going to briefly mention how to promote your blog post on social media.

-HOT TIP: Never just share your link.
+PRO TIP: Never just share your link.
 Make sure you write up a thoughtful intro to entice people to read it.
 And use images to get the attention of scrollers.